 Presently, A.J. maintains a Captain’s license and also serves the public as a member of the Charleston County Rescue Squad when he isn’t practicing law or underway on his personal boat.

-Maritime Law focusing on Vessel Arrests, Personal Injury, Wrongful Death, Construction Defects Litigation, and USCG Suspension & Revocation Proceedings
+Maritime Law focusing on Vessel Arrests, Personal Injury, Wrongful Death, Construction Defect Litigation, and USCG Suspension & Revocation Defense

 South Carolina, admitted in 2018